microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/Update-MgExternalConnectionGroup.md

   - `[IdentityId <String>]`: key: id of identity
   - `[QnaId <String>]`: key: id of qna

 MEMBERS <IMicrosoftGraphExternalConnectorsIdentity[]>: A member added to an externalGroup.
-You can add Azure Active Directory users, Azure Active Directory groups, or other externalGroups as members.
+You can add Azure Active Directory users, Azure Active Directory groups, or an externalGroup as members.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[Type <String>]`: identityType

 ## RELATED LINKS